telerik/blazor-docs/components/wizard/events.md

 ## OnChange

 The OnChange event is triggered on the current step and fires before the step has changed.
-It receives an argument of type `WizardStepChangeEventArgs` which exposes the following fields:
+The handler receives an object of type `WizardStepChangeEventArgs` which exposes the following fields:

 * `TargetIndex` - contains the index of the targeted new Wizard step.
 * `IsCancelled` - specifies whether the event is canceled and the built-in action is prevented.